operation-stratagy

 If your company has many departments that rarely intersect, an operational strategy will help create a more seamless cohesion between departments when the need arises.

 These departments will have a roadmap to follow to work together.
-When everyone works as a unit, they can produce more comprehensively with the goal of increasing output and thus revenue.
+When everyone works as a unit, operational efficiency increases, and they can produce more comprehensively while achieving key performance indicators, thus boosting revenue.

 Read also: 7 Proven Ways to Defeat Silo Mentality at the Workplace